Transipedia/dekupl-run/README.md

 `diff-counts.tsv.gz` | Contains k-mers counts from `noGENCODE-counts.tsv.gz` that have passed the differential testing.
 Output format is a tsv with the following columns: `kmer pvalue meanA meanB log2FC [SAMPLES]`.
 `merged-diff-counts.tsv.gz` | Contains assembled k-mers from `diff-counts.tsv.gz`.
 Output format is a tsv with the following columns: `nb_merged_kmers contig kmer pvalue meanA meanB log2FC [SAMPLES]`.
 `raw-counts.tsv.gz` | Containins raw k-mer counts of all libraries that have been filtered with the reccurency filters.
-`noGENCODE-counts.tsv.gz` | Containtains k-mer counts filtered from `raw-counts.tsv` with the k-mers from the reference transcription (ex: GENCODE by default).
+`noGENCODE-counts.tsv.gz` | Contains k-mer counts filtered from `raw-counts.tsv` with the k-mers from the reference transcription (ex: GENCODE by default).
 `sample_conditions_full.tsv` | Tabulated file with samples names, conditions and normalization factors. `sample_conditions.tsv` is the sample

 ## Whole-genome data